ClaytonFarr/booster-testing-utilities-processes/README.md

 # Booster Testing Utilities

+NOTE

+- testing will check if GraphQL can be connected to
+- new Booster projects must have following for GraphQL server to connectable
+  - event
+  - entity that reduces event

 > ### ⭐️ Heads Up ⭐️
 >
 > This is currently a work in progress - and opinionated.